-The faculty fully integrate students into their ambitious research and practice activities. - A friendly, vibrant, and diverse student body environment with scores of student groups.

-Award-winning student-run trial and appellate advocacy programs, and clinics and externship opportunities that are second to none. - Part of the beautiful and excellent UC Davis campus, ideal for study and intellectual stimulation. - Our amazing new facility: striking, state-of-the-art, and opened in 2010.
-Reflecting the sense of true community and seriousness of purpose, the building is open to you 24 hours a day. - An institutional commitment to social justice befitting the legacy of Dr. Martin Luther King, Jr., in whose name the law school building is dedicated.
+- 5 Ability to participate in cutting-edge research and real-world lawyering.
+The faculty fully integrate students into their ambitious research and practice activities. - 6 A friendly, vibrant, and diverse student body environment with scores of student groups.
+Award-winning student-run trial and appellate advocacy programs, and clinics and externship opportunities that are second to none. - 7 Part of the beautiful and excellent UC Davis campus, ideal for study and intellectual stimulation. - 8 Our amazing new facility: striking, state-of-the-art, opened in 2010.
+Reflecting the sense of true community and seriousness of purpose, the building is open to you 24 hours a day. - 9 An institutional commitment to social justice befitting the legacy of Dr. Martin Luther King, Jr., for whom the law school building is named. - Graduates love the school, and love helping its students.
+Strong alumni networks in the Bay Area, Los Angeles, San Diego, and Sacramento, as well as metropolitan areas throughout the nation and world.